-The different sections allow for a complete glimpse of the whole day and week from school activities to after-school activities.
+The different sections allow for a complete glimpse of the whole day and week, from school to after-school activities.
 It’s not just for school homework.
 I love that the planner has a time block section for each day.

 Weekend To-Dos Area in the Planner.